finbourne/lusid-sdk-csharp-preview/sdk/docs/CounterpartiesApi.md

 # **GetCounterpartyAgreement**
 > GetCounterpartyAgreementResponse GetCounterpartyAgreement (string scope, string code, DateTimeOffset? asAt = null)

-[EXPERIMENTAL] GetCounterpartyAgreement: Get Counterparty Agreement
+[EARLY ACCESS] GetCounterpartyAgreement: Get Counterparty Agreement

 Get a Counterparty Agreement from a single scope.
 The response will return either the Counterparty Agreement that has been stored, or a failure explaining why the request was unsuccessful.
 It is important to always check for any unsuccessful requests (failures).